serika-dev/Dataset-maker/README.md

 3. Start chatting with the AI
 4. Create new conversations or switch between existing ones
 5. Edit AI responses by clicking on them
-6. Export your data in CSV or JSON format for fine-tuning
+6. Export your data in CSV, JSON, or directly to Google Sheets

 ## Data Format